-1 We encourage the USDA to continue funding risk management education grants.
-2 G. FARM PROGRAM ADMINISTRATION 3 We urge full implementation and funding of all provisions of the 2018 Farm Bill, 4 consistent with the intent of Congress.
-Furthermore, all positions in all divisions within 5 USDA should be fully staffed, and staff administering federal farm programs should be 6 fully informed and trained before enrollment periods begin.
-7 We urge streamlining the application, reporting, and certification processes for 8 federal programs, and that those processes be consistent in all state offices.
-We support 9 increasing and modernizing outreach by using multiple technologies to meet the needs 10 of all farmers.
-We support socially disadvantaged producers and farm owners, 11 especially those without deed or title, to receive all the loans, benefits, and programs of 12 USDA and federal government.
-13 We oppose downsizing FSA and other USDA agencies because it is detrimental to 14 rural America and the ability of the agencies to fulfill their mission.
-We oppose county 15 office consolidation, and we demand each county have full funding, staffing, and training 16 to provide good service to the agriculture community.
-17 1.
-FARMER-ELECTED COMMITTEES 18 We support: 19 The integrity and independence of farmer-elected committees in carrying 20 out farm programs; 21 ii.
-Sufficient funding so the committee members can be trained and can 22 function effectively; 23 Appointees to state FSA committees, which administer farm programs, iii.
-24 being family farmers; 25 Farmer-elected, county- or area-farmer committees; iv.
-26 Uniformity of interpretation of USDA programs to the maximum degree v.
-27 possible, while still meeting local needs; 28 vi.
-Offering appeals at the local, state, and national levels; 29 Continuing an independent appeals process and the producer's right to vii.
-30 mediation; 31 viii.
-Programs to educate producers and others about mediation processes;
+We encourage the USDA to continue funding risk management education grants.

+G. FARM PROGRAM ADMINISTRATION

+We urge full implementation and funding of all provisions of the 2018 Farm Bill, consistent with the intent of Congress.
+Furthermore, all positions in all divisions within USDA should be fully staffed, and staff administering federal farm programs should be fully informed and trained before enrollment periods begin.

+We urge streamlining the application, reporting, and certification processes for federal programs, and that those processes be consistent in all state offices.
+We support increasing and modernizing outreach by using multiple technologies to meet the needs of all farmers.
+We urge the speedy appointment and approval of FSA State Executive Directors (SEDs) following nomination.
+We support socially disadvantaged producers and farm owners, especially those without deed or title, to receive all the loans, benefits, and programs of USDA and federal government.

+We oppose downsizing FSA and other USDA agencies because it is detrimental to rural America and the ability of the agencies to fulfill their mission.
+We oppose county office consolidation, and we demand each county have full funding, staffing, and training to provide good service to the agriculture community.

+1. FARMER-ELECTED COMMITTEES

+- The integrity and independence of farmer-elected committees in carrying out farm programs; - ii.
+Sufficient funding so the committee members can be trained and can function effectively; - iii.
+Appointees to state FSA committees, which administer farm programs, being family farmers; - iv.
+Farmer-elected, county- or area-farmer committees; - Uniformity of interpretation of USDA programs to the maximum degree possible, while still meeting local needs; - vi.
+Offering appeals at the local, state, and national levels; - vii.
+Continuing an independent appeals process and the producer's right to mediation; - 30 viii.
+Programs to educate producers and others about mediation processes; 31 and
-and